-BREATHE - We all do it, every second of every day.
+We all do it, every second of every day.
 But have you ever just stopped for a few minutes to notice and focus on your breath?
-Close your eyes and bring attention to the natural flow of your breathing.
-In-breathe and out-breathe like the waves of the ocean.
+Close your eyes and pay attention to the natural flow of your breathing.
+In-breathe and outbreathe like the waves of the ocean.
 In a few minutes, you will start to feel more relaxed.

+COMFORT ZONE

-COMFORT ZONE - get out of it from time to time.
+Get out of it from time to time.
 Without discomfort - there is no growth.
 Learn something new or go to the cinema alone...

+ON'T

-Don'T do anything for anybody what they can do for themselves.
+do anything for anybody that they can do for themselves.

+MOTIONAL INTEGRITY

-EMOTIONAL INTEGRITY - what you feel, think, do is congruent
+What you feel, think, do is congruent

-FRIENDS - Connect or re-connect with your friend or make new ones.
+Connect or re-connect with your friend or make new ones.

+GRATITUDE

-GRATITUDE - focusing on what you have, and not what you don't have - is the secret of happiness.
+Focus on what you have, and not what you don't have - is the secret of happiness.
 Every day before you go to sleep, note three things you are grateful for.

-HUMILITY - is the willingness to learn from everybody and everything - including from suffering, addictions, disappointments, and people who harmed us.
+Be willing to learn from everybody and everything - including from suffering, addictions, disappointments, and people who harmed us.